-Salary is based on a number of factors, including external benchmarking data and market trends, State Street performance, SSGA performance, and individual overall performance.
+Salary is based on a number of factors, including external benchmarking data and market trends, and performance both at the business and individual level.
 SSGA's Global Human Resources department regularly participates in compensation surveys in order to provide SSGA with market-based compensation information that helps support individual pay decisions.

-Additionally, subject to State Street and SSGA business results, State Street allocates an incentive pool to SSGA to reward its employees.
+Additionally, subject to State Street and SSGA business results, an incentive pool is allocated to SSGA to reward its employees.
 The size of the incentive pool for most business units is based on the firm's overall profitability and other factors, including performance against risk-related goals.
 For most SSGA investment teams, SSGA recognizes and rewards performance by linking annual incentive decisions for investment teams to the firm's or business unit's profitability and business unit investment performance over a multi-year period.